NETS-213-inthekNOW/inthekNOW/src/README.md

 ### Code Design

 The quality control module's current design is to simply take in the input .csv, and using pandas, count the number of affirmative and negative answers, forming a weighted majority vote/decision.
-In upvoting, since responses specified if the worker actually went to the destination or not, we weighed votes according to that (if a person recommended the destination and also personally visited there, then there vote/recommendation held more weight than another from a user that did not actually go there).
-Our code outputs a csv file that has two columns: one for the destination, and one for if the destination passed the designated threshhold of recommendations.
+In upvoting, since responses specified if the worker actually went to the destination or not, we separated vote counts based on these factors.
+Our output has four columns: one for users who went to the destination and recommended it, one for users who did not go to the destination and recommended it, one for users who did not recommend the destination and did go there, and one for users who did not go to the destination and also did not recomment it. 'qc_sample_input.csv' is an example csv file we ran through our code, and 'new_destinations.csv' is our output.

 The aggregation module's current design is to  (????) <- fill in